 - Camera stereovision detects obstacles and estimates their position in regards to the vehicle

-This particular driverless shuttle vehicle is already in use in Australia, France, New Zealand, Qatar, Singapore, Switzerland and the USA and as of the end of 2016 there were 30 vehicles on the road worldwide that had been used by over 100,000 passengers.
+This particular driverless vehicle is already in use in Australia, France, New Zealand, Qatar, Singapore, Switzerland and the USA and as of the end of 2016 there were 30 vehicles on the road worldwide that had been used by over 100,000 passengers.